Health & Healthcare

 by Jacqueline Raposo

-A cross between case study and memoir, The Me Without explores what happens when we remove habits from our lives to dig deep, reconnect, and rebuild with intention.
+A case study and memoir exploring what happens when we remove habits from our lives to dig deep, reconnect, and rebuild with intention, with experts across neurology, psychology, engineering, design and more contributing analysis.

 Image: The book cover for Sharon Salzberg’s Real Happiness, white font on red.